-ELOISE is a co-operative can detect 'wires' and programme by Marconi SpA, 'extended objects', critical Italy; Dassault Electronique, during Nap of the Earth France; Carl Zeiss, Germany and GMAv, UK - all world leaders in design, production it is stealthy. and support of military electro-optic, laser radar and avionic systems - to produce a helicopter borne laser radar modular Obstacle Warning meet the functional and technical requirements for a helicopter borne sensor to improve safety during training and operational flying, and to give the aircrew improved confidence in poor around the flight trajectory and provides a timely warning to allow an effective avoiding manoeuvre.
-In particular, it weather conditions.
+ELOISE is a co-operative programme by Marconi SpA, Italy; Dassault Electronique, France; Carl Zeiss, Germany and GMAv, UK - all world leaders in design, production and support of military electro-optic, laser radar and avionic systems - to produce a helicopter borne laser radar modular Obstacle Warning System (OWS).

+It has been developed to meet the functional and technical requirements for a helicopter borne sensor to improve safety during training and operational flying, and to give the aircrew improved confidence in poor weather conditions.